What is it and how does it affect me?

 Bone loss in relation to periodontal disease

-Periodontal disease is a silent dental condition that slowly eats away bone and soft tissue.
-Hard plaque and calculus around and beneath the gum cause inflammation and bleeding.
-As the condition advances, it causes pockets in which bacteria and food gets trapped and release toxins that cause further irritation and bone loss.
-If left untreated, the loss can become so severe that the roots of teeth are exposed and the teeth become loose due to lack of support.
+As the condition advances, it causes pockets in which bacteria and food get trapped and release toxins that cause further irritation and bone loss.
+If left untreated, the loss can become so severe that the roots of teeth are exposed and the teeth become loose due to a lack of support.

 Bone loss in relation to infection

-Just as bacteria eats away bone in the periodontal illness, it does so in infections.
-These are caused by bacteria infiltrated through various reasons into the bone structures.
 When it settles there, it eats away the bone cells, creating a progressively large cavity as bacteria multiply.
 The only way to stop this process is to remove the cause of the infection and restore the bone loss with grafts.